Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 1. Policies
 2. Access control list

-While ACLs are simpler to configure, they are are an older method for access control and offer much less granular control over permissions. **We recommend primarily using Policies**
+While ACLs are simpler to configure, they are an older method for access control and offer much less granular control over permissions. **We recommend primarily using Policies**